Korean skincare: the secret to youthful, movie star-worthy skin is based on this main principle

 The beauty industry is certainly no exception—far from it.
 In fact, K-Beauty is considered among the top 10 beauty markets around the world, with CNN clocking their facial skincare products alone at nearly $7 billion of market share in 2020.

-A cursory inspection of Korean skincare products, however, might offer a skewed impression: Cutesy packaging (pandas, polar bears, and cartoony food mascots aren’t uncommon) and quirky, novelty formulations such as the now-ubiquitous sheet mask can throw off the more conventional beauty savant.
+A cursory inspection of the best Korean skincare products, however, might offer a skewed impression: Cutesy packaging (pandas, polar bears, and cartoony food mascots aren’t uncommon) and quirky, novelty formulations such as the now-ubiquitous sheet mask can throw off the more conventional beauty savant.
 But what purists might fail to realize is that beneath any of these marketing gimmicks lies a strong, impressive foundation in bioscience and cutting-edge tech, alongside a healthy dose of heritage ingredients.

 Add to that the fact that South Korea is the most wired nation in the world, and you’ve got a sophisticated, forward-thinking, super-savvy—and understandably picky—hotbed of consumers willing to push the envelope when it comes to the latest problem-solving beauty solutions.
 These solutions go way beyond simply shopping for the best foundation or moisturizer out there.